 Implementation of DMG sensing is optional for a DMG STA.
 A DMG STA in which dot11DMGSensingMsmtImplemented is true is defined as a STA that supports DMG sensing.

-A STA in which dot11DMGSensingMsmtImplemented is true shall set the Sensing support field of the Short DMG Sensing Capabilities field in the DMG Sensing Short Capabilities to 1 (9.4.2.324 (DMG Sensing Short Capabilities element)).
+A STA in which dot11DMGSensingMsmtImplemented is true shall set the Sensing support field of the Short DMG Sensing Capabilities field in the DMG Sensing Short Capabilities element to 1 (9.4.2.324 (DMG Sensing Short Capabilities element)).

 A STA in which dot11DMGSensingMsmtImplemented is false shall set the Sensing support field of the Short DMG Sensing Capabilities field in the DMG Sensing Short Capabilities element to 0 (9.4.2.324 (DMG Sensing Short Capabilities element)).